hunter-teacher-cert/currdev_unit_plan-domdomdom/tools.md

 - Khan Academy had pre-made lessons on JS DOM.
+I will use it to assign practice problems.
 The lessons provide debugging support for students and allow for differentiation in the form of self-pacing.
 - Repl.it Teams is an IDE with collaboration features.
 It includes the ability for teachers to provide instructions in a markdown file that students can view side by side with their code.
  It is currently paid for by my school.
+I will have students work on projects using this IDE.
 - Google slides is a presentation tool.
 It is cloud-based, easy to use, and integrates well with other tools like Nearpod.
+I will use this to present the content of the lesson.
 - Nearpod allows for student engagement with presentations.
 It is a good way to do formative assessment.
 I use it to replace paper formative assessment tools such as worksheets.
 # Assignment
 * Add a file to your unit plan repository called __tools.md__